OnePageCRM/OnePageCRM.github.io/_posts/2020-03-14-using-momentjs-to-manage-dates-and-times-easily.md

 <br/>
 The second parameter is the date format.
 Interestingly, when you are not sure about the exact format, you can provide multiple formats.
-MomentJS will determine which format to use by itself
+`MomentJS` will determine which format to use by itself:

 ```coffeescript
 moment("06-02-2020", ["MM-DD-YYYY", "YYYY-MM-DD"]) # -> "MM-DD-YYYY" will be chosen
 ```
 <br/>
-During parsing datetime we are not always sure about input data.
-I found that it can be easily covered by using `isValid` method
+When parsing date-times, we are not always sure about the format of information.
+I found that we can easily address these concerns by checking with the `isValid` method.
-For example,
+For example:

 ```coffeescript
 moment("01/31/2020", "MM/DD/YYYY").isValid() # -> true